Carlosman1996/proxies_scraper/README.md

 ### Advanced Example

-Get a proxies list filtered by country code and HTTPS support
+Get a proxies list filtered by country code and HTTPS support.

 ```python